When using Exclaimer, all emails with a signature applied are converted to HTML format.

 Consider how your customers view the emails you send them:

-- If many of your customers use email clients like Outlook, then are the way to go.
+- If many of your customers use email clients like Outlook, then .

 - If many of your customers view your emails on mobile devices, we recommend using linked images.